How much snow will fall in D.C. this winter? Enter our competition.

 Will more of you be in the ballpark this time?

-As a hint, there’s a general consensus among forecasters that snowfall will be somewhat below normal.
-That said, many of these same forecasters last year called for more snow than average and were very wrong!
+As a hint, there’s a consensus among forecasters that snowfall will be somewhat below normal.
+That said, many of these same forecasters last year called for more snow than average and were very wrong.

 For the record, Capital Weather Gang is calling for 10 to 14 inches in the coming winter, as detailed in our winter outlook released Wednesday.

-Here is some background information, which may or may not help you in your forecast:
+Here is some background information, which may help you in your forecast:

 - The average snow was 15.4 inches from 1981-2010 and 13.8 inches from 1991-2020 at National.
 The median snowfall was 10 to 12 inches for these two periods.